Kenneth Tynan

 Kenneth Peacock Tynan (2 April 1927 – 26 July 1980) was an English theatre critic and writer.
-Making his initial impact as a critic at The Observer, he praised John Osborne's Look Back in Anger (1956), and encouraged the emerging wave of British theatrical talent.
-In 1963, Tynan was appointed as the new National Theatre Company's literary manager.
+Initially making his mark as a critic at The Observer, he praised John Osborne's Look Back in Anger (1956) and encouraged the emerging wave of British theatrical talent.

+In 1963, Tynan was appointed the new National Theatre Company's literary manager.

-An opponent of theatre censorship, Tynan is often believed to have been the first person to say "fuck" on British television, during a live broadcast in 1965.
-Later in his life, he settled in California, where he resumed his writing career.
+An opponent of theatre censorship, he was the first person to deliberately say the word "fuck" during a live television broadcast in 1965, although Miriam Margolyes had earlier used the expletive accidentally.

+Later in life, he settled in California, where he resumed his writing career.

 Early life

 Tynan was born in Birmingham, England, to Letitia Rose Tynan and (as he was led to believe) "Peter Tynan" (see below).
-Tynan had a stammer which was more pronounced as a child.
+Tynan had a stammer that was more pronounced as a child.
 He also possessed early on a high degree of articulate intelligence.
 By the age of six, he was already keeping a diary.
 At King Edward's School, Birmingham, he was a brilliant student of whom one of his masters said: "He was the only boy I could never teach anything."
-He played the lead, Doctor Parpalaid, in an English translation of Jules Romains' farce Knock.
+He played the lead, Doctor Parpalaid, in an English translation of Jules Romains's farce Knock.
 While at school, Tynan began smoking, which became a lifelong habit.

 Tynan was twelve at the outbreak of the Second World War.
 At thirteen, he was nearly killed when a parachute landmine destroyed the houses on the other side of the Birmingham street where the Tynans lived, killing the inhabitants.

 He adopted opinions then deemed outrageous.
 During school debates, he advocated repealing laws against homosexuality and abortion.
-During a school debate on the motion, "This House Thinks the Present Generation Has Lost the Ability to Entertain Itself", Tynan gave a speech on the pleasures of masturbation.
+During a school debate on the motion "This House Thinks the Present Generation Has Lost the Ability to Entertain Itself", Tynan gave a speech on the pleasures of masturbation.
 By the time the war ended, he had gained a scholarship to Oxford University.